taqd/Simple_Tello_Swarm/README.md

 ### The demo: Putting out a 'fire'
 The primary challenge here was ensuring that the drones take turns and don’t run into each other while over the 'fire'.

+Each drone, in turn, does:
-* In turn, a drone goes to the 'fire' (the pink middle mat)
+* Goes to the 'fire' (the pink middle mat)
 * Drops water on the 'fire' (indicated by going down and up)
 * Returns to a 'lake' (the blue mats)
 * Picks up water (down and up again)